 - setting up templates

 - maintaining member lists

 - saving files in a sensible and logical format

-Daniel has over 20 years experience of keeping small business accounts (for Digital Red!) and for more than 10 years has helped clients working on their own.
+I have over 20 years experience of keeping small business accounts (for Digital Red!) and for more than 10 years I have helped clients working on their own.

 For some of the ways that Digital Red can help with your accounting systems, see the Accountancy Support page.

 Daniel has experience with MYOB (bless it), Microsoft Office Accounting (RIP), Sage 50 Accounts, QuickBooks, Kashflow, QuickBooks Online, Sage Business Cloud Accounting, and Xero.

 With a special focus on Sage 50 Accounts (now called Sage 50c, or Sage 50 Cloud) and Xero, and especially helping people to switch from Sage to Xero, I have spent years working with people who need a little help with their use of Sage, but who don’t want to commit so Sage’s expensive long-term support contracts.

 “What is your job title?” or “What do you do for a living?” is often a question asked.
 When working in web development, it was easy… “I’m a web developer“, and if working solely in technical support it’d be easy too: “I’m a support technician“… but what do you call someone who can help with anything technical-related, administrative-releated, designing systems, improving workflows, helping with things as random as delivery processes and choosing new equipment?

 Well, that’s why I give my job title as a “Responsible Adult“.
 Anything goes.
 Technical or not.